Doubly charged scalars and vector-like leptons confronting the muon g-2 anomaly and Higgs vacuum stability: Summary and conclusions

 \section{Summary and conclusions}

+If the Run 1 data of the "MUON G-2" experiment \cite{fnal:2021gmt} corroborates the existing discrepancy, the hint of NP contributing to the muon anomalous magnetic moment will get stronger.
+The present study puts forth one such NP scenario.
 In this work, we have extended the minimal Type-II seesaw scenario by a doubly charged scalar singlet, an $SU(2)_L$ doublet of vector-like leptons and, a charged $SU(2)_L$ singlet vector-like lepton.
 While mixing between the newly introduced vector leptons and the SM leptons is neglected, it is allowed between the VLLs themselves.
-Similarly, a specific dimension-4 term in the scalar potential lets the two doubly charged scalars in the framework mix.
-Therefore, the doubly charged mass eigenstates then couple to both chiralities of leptons.
+Similarly, the scalar potential allows for a mixing between the two doubly charged scalars in the framework.
+Therefore, the doubly charged mass eigenstates couple to both chiralities of leptons.
 We have explained how a chirality-flip can then explain the observed value of the muon g-2, something not possible within the minimal Type-II model alone.
 A non-zero neutrino mass and appropriately suppressed CLFV can be predicted at the same time.
-Another pertinent aspect the present work touches upon is that of EW vacuum stability given the additional scalar degrees of freedom constituting it.
+Another pertinent issue the present work touches upon is that of EW vacuum stability given that the scenario features additional scalar degrees of freedom.
 We have computed the one-loop RG equations for this model and demonstrated that the parameter region accounting for a $\Delta a_\mu$ value in the desired range can also lead to a stable EW vacuum up to the Planck scale.
+An interesting follow-up constitutes engineering a similar chirality-flip for $\Delta a_\mu$ connecting the doubly charged scalars coming from the LRSM and such an investigation is presently underway \cite{Chakrabarty:2022ktnc}.

 The following lepton-rich signals can arise at the LHC for this model whenever $M_1 > M^{++}_{1,2}$: \begin{itemize}